iotaledger/goshimmer/docs/tutorials/manual_peering.md

 So the condition for peers to connect is that they should have each other in their known peers lists.
 In case of network failure the node will keep reconnecting with known peers until it succeeds.

-The only thing that users have to do to be connected via manual peering is to exchange their IP address and public key and set that information to known peers of their nodes and machines will do the rest.
+In other words, the only thing that users have to do to be connected via manual peering is to exchange their IP address and public key and set that information to known peers of their nodes and machines will do the rest.

 ## How to Set Known Peers via Config File